WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

-If the function appearing in the exponential is a positive phase function (see Proposition \ref{prop:phase:well}), one can apply the stationary phase lemma.
-If $y_*(x)$ is the critical point of this phase (which belongs to $U\times U$), at dominant order, one has
+is a positive phase function in the sense of \cite{melin_fourier_1975} (which is guaranteed if $\varphi$ does not grow too fast, see Proposition \ref{prop:phase:well}), one can apply the stationary phase lemma (\cite{sjostrand_singularites_1982}, Theorem 2.8).
+If $y_*(x)$ is the critical point of this phase (which belongs to the complexification $\widetilde{U_0}=U_0\times \overline{U_0}$), at dominant order, one has

 where $J$ is a non-vanishing Jacobian.

 Since we search for an eigenfunction with eigenvalue close to zero, we want this principal term to vanish.
 As $J$ and $a_0$ do not vanish, this yields

 which boils down to a particular PDE on $\varphi$, the \emph{Hamilton-Jacobi equation}.
 We provide a geometric solution to this equation in Proposition \ref{prop:Hamilton-Jacobi-sol}.